openedx/open-edx-proposals/README.rst

 the goal is to create a collection of OEP documents as a repository or knowledge archive of large and broadly relevant choices made for the platform.

-View the published list of `Open edX Proposals (OEPs)`_ on ReadTheDocs.
+View the published list of `Open edX Proposals (OEPs)`_ on docs.openedx.org.

-.. _Open edX Proposals (OEPs): https://open-edx-proposals.readthedocs.io
+.. _Open edX Proposals (OEPs): https://docs.openedx.org/projects/openedx-proposals/

 Getting Started
 ***************

 This repository holds a bunch of text files, each of which represents an OEP or supplementary documentation.
-For browsing these OEPs, we recommend you read them in `their published form <https://open-edx-proposals.readthedocs.io>`_ on ReadTheDocs.
+For browsing these OEPs, we recommend you read them in `their published form <https://docs.openedx.org/projects/openedx-proposals/>`_ on docs.openedx.org.

 Contributing
 ************